-Back Translation Process for Medical Documents
+Back Translation Services for Medical Documents

-Back Translation Definition
+Back Translation Services Definition

 A “back-translation” is a translation of a translated text back into the language of the original text, made without reference to the original text.
 Comparison of a back-translation with the original text is sometimes used as a check on the accuracy of the original translation, much as the accuracy of a mathematical operation is sometimes checked by reversing the operation.